 *this post contains affiliate links, read more here*

 The date on this image is from May 2016.
 I used Gorilla Wood Glue and a Rockler silicone glue brush to aid in getting the glue into the tight spaces.
-I clamped the table using scrap wood to prevent the clamp from making an indentation.
+As usual, I clamped the table using scrap wood to prevent the clamp from making an indentation.

 I attempted to use stained pallet boards as the inserts.
 It worked pretty well in these two spaces, but not so much in the last space.
 I scrapped the idea and the table sat waiting in the garage for over a year.

 Fast forward to June 2017.
 I dug out the table, and found a piece of cheap plywood that I buy in small sheets to use as a top.
 You can see I paid $3.88 for the plywood.
+This will aid in it becoming the perfect coffee table bench.

 Because my table saw was not easily accessible, I used my large compound miter saw to trim the board to size.
 NOTE: I clamped the board down tight so that it wouldn’t budge.